 Anagen effluvium refers to hair shedding that arises during the anagen or growth stage of the hair cycle.
-It may lead to diffuse non-scarring alopecia (baldness).

 Other features depend on the cause of the hair shedding.

 The diagnosis of anagen effluvium is usually made by taking a careful history, particularly of recent medicines, and by examining the scalp and shed hair clinically and by dermoscopy/trichoscopy.

 In anagen effluvium, the end of the hair that comes from the scalp is tapered, narrowed, irregular, or broken off.
 Anagen hairs have long roots covered with the inner and outer root sheaths and are pigmented.
 In contrast, telogen hair is a roundish bulb or club.
 The follicular openings remain in both conditions.